Noether's Learning Dynamics: Role of Symmetry Breaking in Neural Networks

-which states that the conventional Noether charge itself is zero, rather than its time derivative.
-Furthermore, in the Euclidean settings, the result simplifies to $\langle \dot{q}, \partial_s Q \rangle$.
+which states that the charge itself is zero, rather than its time derivative.
+Furthermore, in the Euclidean settings, the result simplifies to $\langle \dot{q}, \partial_s Q \rangle = 0$.
 As a physical analogy, this means that quantities such as momentum or angular momentum becomes zero in the over-damped limit.
-In machine learning, this formula establishes a formal theoretical connection between Noether's theorem in Lagrangian mechanics and an array of conservation properties noticed under gradient flow \cite{kunin2021neural,arora2018optimization,du2018algorithmic,tanaka2020pruning,tian2021understanding} with a formal theoretical connection to Noether's theorem.
+This formula unifies an array of conservation properties noticed under gradient flow \cite{kunin2021neural,arora2018optimization,du2018algorithmic,tanaka2020pruning,tian2021understanding} with a formal theoretical connection to Noether's theorem.

-\textbf{Kinetic symmetry breaking by discretization of gradient flow.} As we have seen, in the mass-less limit of gradient flow, the effects of kinetic asymmetry becomes negligible and the system essentially is symmetric.
-Practically, this means that for a network with normalization layer evolving under gradient flow, the Noether charge $\langle \dot{q}, \partial_s Q \rangle = \langle \dot{q}, \partial_s (1+s)q|_{s=0}\rangle = \tfrac{d}{dt}|q|^2 =0$ is zero and the norm $|q|^2$ stays constant during training \cite{ioffe2015batch}.
-However, as in Eq.\ref{eq:eom}, the learning rate $\eta$ acts as the mass and introduces small kinetic energy proportional to $\eta$, thus breaking the symmetry of the loss function.

-Overall, just like how Noether's theorem \cite{noether1918invariante} unified an array of balancing properties of parameters in machine learning \cite{du2018algorithmic,tanaka2020pruning,kunin2021neural} and established their formal theoretical connections to Noether's theorem.
-Furthermore, our Noether's learning dynamics generalizes previous results \cite{du2018algorithmic,tanaka2020pruning,kunin2021neural} for any combination of differentiable symmetries and learning rules with non-Euclidean metrics and acceleration (e.g., natural gradient descent, Nesterov's accelerated gradient descent, accelerated mirror descent, and cubic-regularized Newton's method).
+Overall, just like how Noether's theorem \cite{noether1918invariante} unified an array of conservation laws and provided a theoretical foundation to discover new ones in physics, we have further unified conservation laws previously observed in learning systems \cite{kunin2021neural,arora2018optimization,du2018algorithmic,tanaka2020pruning,tian2021understanding} and generalized these results for any combination of differentiable symmetries in neural network architectures and learning rules (e.g., natural gradient descent, Nesterov's accelerated gradient descent, accelerated mirror descent, and cubic-regularized Newton's method).